France restricting travel from 4 countries to curb variants | Health

 France restricting travel from 4 countries to curb variants

-France is imposing entry restrictions on travellers from four countries — Argentina, Chile, South Africa and Brazil — in hopes of keeping out especially contagious coronavirus variants, the government has announced.
+France is imposing entry restrictions on travelers from four countries — Argentina, Chile, South Africa and Brazil — in hopes of keeping out especially contagious coronavirus variants, the government has announced.

 France previously suspended all flights from Brazil.
 The suspension will be lifted next Saturday, after 10 days, and the new restrictions “progressively” put in place by then, the government said.
 The flight suspension for Brazil will be lifted followed by “drastic measures” for entering France from all four countries, plus the French territory of Guiana, French Foreign Minister Jean-Yves Le Drian said.